luisarizmendi/openshift-edge-demos/demos/ztp/doc/01-gui.md

 * Placement: To select the clusters where to deploy applications and ACM policies under the new ClusterSet
 * Policy and PolicySet: That are used to deploy an example operator (`openshift-compliance` in this case)
 * GitOpsServer and ApplicationSet: In order to automatically deploy the `hello-world` test application in the new cluster when it is imported in ACM.
+* AgentServiceConfig: The Assisted Installer service has been enabled

+FULL ISO?????????????????????

 ## Preparation

 Remeber to double-check that [all the pre-requirements are met](00-preparation.md) before jumping into the demo steps.

+Remember to check the DNS entries before moving into the demo steps.

+---

 ## Demo steps

 ### 1. Configure the inventory and OpenShift cluster in ACM.